cracell/recipes/desserts/baked_doughnuts.md

 - Can make night before, get out of refrigerator an hour before cooking
 - Don't overknead, makes them to chewy and hard to roll out
 - Halve the recipe normally
+- First time making, came out more like sweet dough, probably due to overkneading.
+And didn't roll them thin enough.

 based on: https://www.melskitchencafe.com/baked-doughnuts/, https://www.foodnetwork.com/recipes/alton-brown/doughnut-glaze-recipe-1915369